Renewable energy FAQs

 Who owns and operates the sites and equipment?

-Renewable energy sites on FLS-managed land are owned and operated by the developers.
+Renewable energy sites on FLS land are usually owned and operated by the developers.
 This may be energy providers or community organisations.
-We do not currently own or operate any renewable project.
+FLS currently owns and operates one hydro scheme on land that was purchased after it was built.

 Will net income from wind and hydro power be reinvested in forestry?